leenachennuru/leena_c_vankadara/content/home/experience.md

   location = "Tuebingen, Germany" date_start = "2020-09-15"
   date_end = ""
-  description = """ We are theoretically investigating the question of when good statistical models also make good causal models, particularly for time varying stochastic processes.
+  description = """During this internship, I was fortunate to work with Dominik Janzing in the Causality team.
+We theoretically investigated the question of when good statistical forecasting models also make good causal models.
+You can find the paper we wrote on this topic [here](https://www.leenacvankadara.com/publication/causal_forecasting).
   """

 [[experience]]